Ceramic Dictionary

 es: BALANZA DE PRECISIÓN

-Bean balance scales are to weigh small quantities, from 0.01 grams to about 10 grams and are used mainly for weighing colors.
+Bean balance scales are mainly used to weigh small quantities of colors, from 0.01 grams to about 10 grams and are used mainly for weighing colors.
 It is a measuring instrument that consists of a horizontal lever with arms of equal length called the beam with a weighing pan suspended from each arm.
-The object to be weighed is placed in one pan and standard weights in the other until the beam is as close to the equilibrium as possible, it compares weights using the standard weights for balances.
+The object to be weighed is placed in one pan and standard weights in the other until the beam is as close to equilibrium as possible, it compares weights using the standard weights for balances.

 ca: BATRE